An autoencoder for heterotic orbifolds with arbitrary geometry

 In figure~\ref{fig:losses}, we compare the accuracy and loss that our autoencoder achieves for various loss functions along with the default values for activation function and optimizer of our vanilla configuration, see table~\ref{tab:vanilla}.
 The loss has been computed using the redefinition of eq.~\eqref{eq:loss-redef}.
-We see that Cross-Entropy (CE) leads to the most accurate NN; however, this loss function also yields a very high loss and very little variation.
-Hence, it is convenient to explore the performance of other almost as accurate loss functions.
+We see that Cross-Entropy (CE) leads to the most accurate NN while the loss function keeps decreasing.
+However, our results suggest that it is convenient to explore the performance of other almost as accurate loss functions.
 MSE, SmoothL1 and Huber display very similar performance, so that we may consider any of them as equivalent for our purposes.

 In figure~\ref{fig:optimizers} we present the comparison of the performance of the autoencoder with various optimizers.
 We observe that the best accuracy and smallest loss, with high variation over the first 400 epochs are Adam, AdamW and Adamax.
 Interestingly though, we note that the maximal accuracy is about 12 out of 20 features, which differs from the previous comparisons.
 This is most likely the result of the choice for the default values of loss and activation functions, see table~\ref{tab:vanilla}.
 This suggests that we must change our selection in the final configuration.